-The salary is probably the part of the job you are most interested in when reviewing a job offer.
+The salary is probably the part of the job you are most interested in when reviewing an offer.
 This is reasonable since you want adequate compensation for your time and effort as well as the ability to financially support yourself and your family.
 Unfortunately, sometimes, job postings do not include salary information.

 During the interviewing process, a hiring manager may ask you the dreaded "salary expectations question."
 The purpose is not because the company does not know what they intend to or can afford to pay you.
 Instead, they may want to see how you value your work and possibly get a deal on your salary.

-Before going into the interview, do some research on the market salary range for your position.
-You can look for actual data about your job on websites such as Indeed Salaries and Glassdoor.
 This analysis of what real people are getting paid to do your job will also give you an idea of what salary you are comfortable with.
 What offer will convince you to accept the job right on the spot?
 What offer will make you walk away?

 The size of the company and its geographic location will likely determine how high or low the job falls in that range.
 For example, the salary for a job in Nashville, Tennessee may be different from the same job located in New York City.
 Cities have different costs of living.
 As a result, the salary requirements will vary.
 Furthermore, a small business will likely not be able to pay as much as a Fortune 500 company.

 Finally, the hiring manager likely has an offer maximum.
 Your skills, experience, and how you negotiate will place you as close as possible to that magic number.
+Getting the salary expectation right will help you earn the most you can.

 Knowing the market salary for the position is vital.
 You do not want to aim too high that the company feels that they cannot afford you.
 On the other hand, if you aim too low, your interviewer may offer you even less.
 Remember, these are salary negotiations with a give and take.